HuyLeDac/RAG_ATAM_Tool/README.md

 # RAG_ATAM_Tool

-An ATAM framework which semi-automatically analyses tradeoffs, risks and sensitivity points using Retrival Augmented Generation (RAG).
+An ATAM framework which semi-automatically analyses tradeoffs, risks and sensitivity points using Retrival Augmented Generation (RAG), focusing on qualitative analyses.

 ## TODOs/Tasks